-Product development is a complex process that involves making a multitude of decisions and choices, with all the potential for error that that entails.
+Product development is a complex process that involves making a multitude of decisions and choices, with all the potential for error that entails.
 Given that, it’s not surprising that organizations like the FDA or the ISO 13485 standard require medical product designers to build design reviews into their development process.
 After all, it’s still the best way to ensure that your products are safe, reliable, and effective (and also stay on time and on budget)!

 But first, what is a design review?